Ted Kurdyla

-Career highlights
+Career

 1980s

 Kurdyla began his film career as the location manager for the Brian De Palma film Blow Out, starring John Travolta.
 The following year, he served as assistant unit production manager on Fighting Back, which starred Tom Skerritt.
 In 1984, Kurdyla worked as the production liaison for the New York unit of Once Upon a Time in America, which was directed by Sergio Leone and starred Robert De Niro.

 In 1985, Kurdyla served as assistant unit production manager on the Michael Cimino film Year of the Dragon, starring Mickey Rourke.
 The following year, he was production manager on the Robert Downey Sr. film America.
 In 1987 he was unit manager on *batteries not included, starring Hume Cronyn and Jessica Tandy.
 In 1988, Kurdyla was the production manager on the documentary Imagine: John Lennon, assistant unit production manager for Bright Lights, Big City, starring Michael J. Fox, and unit production manager for the Bud Yorkin comedy Arthur 2: On the Rocks, which starred Dudley Moore and Liza Minnelli.
 Kurdyla was the associate producer of the Walter Hill crime drama Johnny Handsome in 1989, starring Mickey Rourke, and ended the decade with the Chevy Chase comedy Fletch Lives, on which he served as production manager.

 1990s

 In 1990, Kurdyla was the production manager for the Robin Williams/Tim Robbins comedy Cadillac Man.
 In 1992 he was the unit production manager for Final Analysis, which starred Richard Gere and Kim Basinger.
 In 1993, Kurdyla began producing television programs, serving that year as producer for Trouble Shooters: Trapped Beneath the Earth, starring Kris Kristofferson, then as co-producer for The Cosby Mysteries in 1994.

 Also in 1994, Kurdyla produced the television sequel to Alfred Hitchcock's The Birds, titled The Birds II: Land's End, featuring the star of the original film, Tippi Hedren.
 In 1996 he produced another television thriller, Twilight Man, which starred Tim Matheson.
 Toward the close of the decade, Kurdyla returned to theatrical cinema and served as executive producer for Fallen, starring Denzel Washington (1998), and, in 1999, was co-executive producer of The Confession, starring Ben Kingsley and Alec Baldwin.